Crawling is a major milestone that signifies the start of your baby’s future mobility!

 - Hands and knees crawl.
 This is the classic crawl we all think of when someone mentions a crawling baby.
 In this technique, your baby will move along using the palms of their hands as they shuffle along on their knees, shins and tops of their feet.

 - Bear crawl.
-This crawling method is when your baby has straight arms and their knees are off the ground.
+This crawling method is when your baby has straight limbs and their knees are off the ground.
 They then hold this bear-like pose as they move.

 - Crab crawl.
 In this technique, your baby will crawl backwards and sideways propelling themselves with their hands.